 A flat tire while driving can be very dangerous.
 If you are on the highway, your steering wheel might feel off or you might hear a grinding sound.
 If you experience a flat tire, do not continue to drive on it.
 This can not only damage your car but also compromise your safety and the safety of others.
 When you get a flat tire, be sure to turn on your hazard lights and begin to slow down.
 Slowly pull off the road to a safe distance away from traffic.
-If the flat tire is on the traffic side of the car, be sure to pull off the road even more than usual.
 Once you are in a safe spot you can assess your tire and take the necessary steps towards changing your tire.
 Here Marietta Wrecker goes through the simple and easy steps it takes to change a flat tire on the side of the road.

 Prepare Flat Tire Equipment

 To start the process of changing a flat tire, you should start by locating the spare tire, lug wrench, and vehicle jack.
 The majority of the time these are located in the trunk or underneath the back of the car.
 Once located get them out and put on any gloves if you have them.
 Changing a tire can get dirty so it’s recommended to wear clothes you don’t mind getting messed up (if applicable).

 Loosen The Lug Nuts